+December 31, 2014 December 31, 2013

-Loans and receivables due from customers as risk hedged items Balance on December 31
+Loans and receivables due from customers as risk hedged items 97,950

+Balance at December 31 97,950

 As a hedge against the interest rate risk inherent in loans approved in CHF at fixed interest rates, the Bank implemented macro fair value hedging.
 As of December 31, 2014 an effectiveness test was performed, which showed that the hedging was highly effective.